Saturdays // 9am – 1pm // 5th & Columbia Street, downtown Hood River

 We’ve canceled ‘non-essential’ programming like live music and youth activities.

 Follow all social distancing guidelines:

-“Social distancing officers” will be placed throughout the market and at each vendor booth.
-Please listen to them.
+“Social distancing monitors” will be placed throughout the market and at each vendor booth.
+Please follow their guidance.

 If you are waiting in line, follow the chalk markings on the ground the ensure you are at least 6′ from others

 Don’t shop in groups.
 We will be limiting market entry to one person per household whenever possible

 The market is functioning like a grocery store, not a social event.
 Wave ‘hello’ to your neighbor and move along

 We will limit the number of customers allowed in the market area AND waiting to enter the market

 Don’t be discouraged by a line outside of the market, it moves quickly.